-The ticket that lets you visit the Statue of Liberty’s crown is the best option since it’s just $3 more and gives you splendid views.
+The ticket that lets you visit the Statue of Liberty’s crown is the best option since it’s just $3 more and gives you splendid views of NYC.
 Of course, it’s also the first one to sell out, sometimes 2-3 months ahead of time.
 So, if this is the Statue of Liberty tour you want to do, I recommend booking it as soon as you can.

 Remember that, at the moment, access to the crown is temporarily closed, so it is not possible to buy this type of ticket.

 Attraction passes that include the Statue of Liberty in New York